rabwill/short-trey-instructions/instructions.md

 - [ ] You can just select **Cancel** to ignore it.
 Then open the Copilot chat by opening `https://m365.cloud.microsoft/chat/?auth=2` in the browser session.
 Then use the left flyout 1️⃣ to show your previous chats and declarative agents, then select the **Trey Genie Local** agent 2️⃣.

 !IMAGE[flyout.png](instructions315038/flyout.png)

+#### Diagnosing and Debugging Agent

+You can enable developer mode in a chat to allow you as a developer to understand how well the agent understands the tasks, ensure it calls your services appropriately, identify areas that need fine-tuning, detect performance issues, and generally help you track and analyse its interactions.

+Send `-developer on` to the chat to enable debugging mode.
+The agent will respond with a success message if everything went well **Successfully enabled developer mode**.

 - [ ] Try a prompt such as: `Please list my projects along with details from the Statement of Work doc`
 - [ ] When you query your agent and it attempts to access an API like in this case getting list of projects, you'll receive a prompt requesting permission to perform this action.
 To proceed, select either "Allow once" or "Always allow" as shown below.